nomad-coe/nomad/ops/containers/README.md

 ## Containers for additional services

-Some third party services cannot be used with readymade public dockerhub images.
-For those we prodive our own Dockerfiles that extend public base images.
+Some third party services cannot be used with ready made public dockerhub images.
+For those we provide our own Dockerfiles that extend public base images.
 These are largely due to NOMAD specific configuration that we want to apply to the the base images.

 ### Keycloak (optional)